-On any given day, there are 2.1 million people locked up in America’s jails and prisons and an additional 4.4 million people are on some form of community supervision such as probation or parole.
-During the COVID-19 pandemic, individuals impacted by the criminal justice system are especially vulnerable.
+On any given day, there are 1.8 million people locked up in America’s jails and prisons and an additional 3.9 million people are on some form of community supervision such as probation or parole.
+During the COVID-19 pandemic, individuals impacted by the criminal justice system have been especially vulnerable.

-Here you will find regularly updated stories of how the coronavirus pandemic has impacted individuals in the criminal justice system and their loved ones.
+Here you will find stories of how the coronavirus pandemic impacted individuals in the criminal justice system and their loved ones.

-New data from states and cities around the United States shows that Black and Latino people are getting sick and dying from the novel coronavirus at alarming, and heavily disproportionate, rates.
+At the height of the pandemic, data from states and cities around the United States demonstrated that Black and Latino people got sick and died from the coronavirus at alarming and heavily disproportionate rates.

 The numbers clearly show that COVID-19 in prisons is a public health crisis.